 Nothing from Luxembourg has arrived in the mail for me, unfortunately, but I don’t expect anything to come until at least mid-December.
-Perhaps as a birthday present from the Luxembourg government, I will receive my certificate de nationalité near Christmas?
+Perhaps as a birthday present from the Luxembourg government, I will receive the document certifying my ancestral heritage for the certificate de nationalité near Christmas?
 I can only hope, and the moment I unseal the envelope and read the good news, I will update this here blog and send out emails to those of you who so kindly keep up with me via email.

 In the mean time, I will try my best to update this blog with cultural, historical and topical tidbits about the Grand Duchy of which we’ve become so fond.